Can the double-slit experiment distinguish between quantum interpretations?

 \section{Introduction}

-In textbook quantum theory, time is a parameter in the Schrödinger equation, not a self-adjoint operator, hence there is no unique and unambiguous way to compute the temporal probability distribution of events from the first principles (i.e. the Born rule) \footnote{As shown by Pauli \cite{Pauli1958Encyclopedia}, if the Hamiltonian spectrum is discrete or has a lower bound, then there is no self-adjoint time operator canonically conjugate to the Hamiltonian.}.
+In textbook quantum theory, time is a parameter, not a self-adjoint operator \footnote{As shown by Pauli \cite{Pauli1958Encyclopedia}, if the Hamiltonian spectrum is discrete or has a lower bound, then there is no self-adjoint time operator canonically conjugate to the Hamiltonian.}, hence there is no agreed-upon way to compute the temporal probability distribution of events from the first principles (i.e. the Born rule) \footnote{After decades of theoretical debate on this topic \cite{muga2000arrival,muga2007time}, it seems that the only agreed-upon opinion is that, in general cases, there is no agreed-upon opinion for computing temporal distributions.
+On the one hand, some authors argue that, despite Pauli's objection \cite{galapon2002pauli,leon2017pauli}, introducing a proper time operator is possible in various way \cite{art:Grot-Rovelli-Tate,kijowski1999comment,galapon2004confined,galapon2005transition,galapon2012only,flores2022relativistic}.
+On the other hand, some other authors argue that, despite quantum Zeno paradox \cite{misra1977zeno,porras2014quantum}, the temporal distribution of events can be treated in standard interpretation without directly using of a self-adjoint time operator and the result is the same as the result of Bohmian interpretation \cite{Tumulka2022Distribution,tumulka2022absorbing,Tumulka2022Detection,jurman2021time,juric2022arrival,juric2022passive}.
+While some other authors discuss the differences in the results of the various approaches \cite{leavens2002standard,egusquiza2003comment,leavens2005reply,nitta2008time,vona2013does,sombillo2016particle,Zimmermann2016, anastopoulos2017time,anastopoulos2019decays,Das2019Arrival,das2021questioning,das2021times,roncallo2023does} }.
 Nonetheless, since clocks exist and time measurements are routinely performed in quantum experiments \cite{Zimmermann2016,Kataoka2016}, a complete quantum theory must be able to predict the temporal statistics of detection events.
-For example, in the famous double slit experiment, each particle is detected at a \textit{random time} as same as at a \textit{random position} on the detection screen \cite{kolenderski2014time,Frabboni2012,kurtsiefer1997measurement,nitta2008time, Das2019Exotic}.
+For example, in the famous double slit experiment, each particle is detected at a \textit{random time} as same as at a \textit{random position} on the detection screen \cite{kolenderski2014time,Frabboni2012,kurtsiefer1997measurement,nitta2008time, Das2019Exotic,das2022double}.
 Therefore, one can ask: What is the position-time \textit{joint} probability density $\mathbb{P}(\vb x, t)$ on the screen?
-Although this question is very old \cite{Allcock1969,Kijowski1974,Werner_Screen,Marchewka2001Survival}, it is still open \cite{vona2013does,Maccone2020,Dias2017,das2021times,art:Das,kazemi2022detection}.
+Although this question is very old \cite{Allcock1969,Kijowski1974,Werner_Screen,mielnik1994screen,Marchewka2001Survival}, it is still open \cite{vona2013does,Maccone2020,Dias2017,das2021times,art:Das,kazemi2022detection,Rafsanjani2023Non}.
 In fact, the ambiguity in the arrival time distribution even prevents a clear prediction of cumulative arrival position distribution, $\int \mathbb{P}(\vb x, t) dt$, which is typically measured in a non-time-resolved double-slit experiment \footnote{Note that, the Heisenberg position operator describes position measurement at a specific time, not position measurements at random times \cite{DGZ2004,durr2004exit}.
-In the other words, $|\psi_t(\vb x)|^2$ is just the \textit{conditional} position probability density $\mathbb{P}(\vb x|t)$ \cite{Maccone2020,Dias2017,Terno2014}, not the position-time \textit{joint} probability density $\mathbb{P}(\vb x,t)$ \cite{kijowski1999comment,daumer1997,das2022double} }.
+In other words, $|\psi_t(\vb x)|^2$ is just the \textit{conditional} position probability density $\mathbb{P}(\vb x|t)$ \cite{Maccone2020,Dias2017,Terno2014,sombillo2016particle}, not the position-time \textit{joint} probability density $\mathbb{P}(\vb x,t)$ \cite{kijowski1999comment,daumer1997,das2022double} }.